 High-frequency Arc Startup

 HF is usually found on high-end DC TIG machines.
 But it is included on this budget-priced TIG-250P AC/DC welder.
 This allows you to place the electrode tip close to the work and then simply pull the trigger to start the arc.
-No finicky scratching needed.
+No finicky scratching is needed.

 For those used to lugging TIG welders around that are large and weigh as much as you do, the TIG 250P AC/DC can change your attitude on moving a TIG welder around.